-When scholars must take medicine at school, parents must bring all medicine and related equipment to the Dean of students or his/her designee and complete a Scholar Health and Medication Authorization Form.
+When scholars must take medicine at school, parents must bring all medicine and related equipment to the Assistant Principal or his/her designee and complete a Scholar Health and Medication Authorization Form.
 Medicine cannot be given without written permission and instructions from the parents.
 Please do not send medicine to school with scholars.

 All prescription and over-the-counter medicine must be kept in the school office unless authorized in writing by a physician and approved by the administrator.
-Scholars are subject to disciplinary action, including but not limited to, short-term suspension, long-term suspension, or expulsion, if they possess medicine at school without the Dean of student's consent, distribute the medicine to other scholars, or use the medicine in a manner that is not prescribed or per label directions (for over-the-counter medicines).
+Scholars are subject to disciplinary action, including but not limited to, short- term suspension, long-term suspension, or expulsion, if they possess medicine at school without the Dean of student's consent, distribute the medicine to other scholars, or use the medicine in a manner that is not prescribed or per label directions (for over-the-counter medicines).

-Medical Substance Eleme ntary Middle Containing Alcohol Level 2.11 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Verbal Warning and Alternative Resolution In-School Suspension up to three (3) days In-School Suspension up to five (5) days 2 nd Violation Short Term Out-of- one (1) day • Out-of-School Suspension up to three (3) days Disciplinary Hearing (Up to 6 weeks (about 1 and a half months) expulsion and referral to the alternative school.)
-3 rd Violation Short Term Out-of-t two (2) days · Short Term Out-of- School Suspension for seven (7) days Disciplinary Hearing (Up to 9 weeks (about 2 months) expulsion and referral to the alternative school.)
-Combination of local interven tions, supports, and disciplinary response m ay be appropriate.
+Medical Substance Elementary ementary Middle Containing Alcohol Level 2.11 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Verbal Warning and Alternative Resolution In-School Suspension up to five (5) days 2 nd Violation Short Term Out-of-School Suspension for one (1) day Disciplinary Hearing (Up to 6 weeks (about 1 and a half months) expulsion and referral to the alternative school.)
+3 rd Violation Short Term Out-of- School Suspension for seven (7) days Disciplinary Hearing (Up to 9 weeks (about 2 months) expulsion and referral to the alternative school.)
+Combination of local interven tions, supports, and disciplinary response m nay be appropriate.